JMG0604/week-2/README.md

 ## Resources

-1. Instructions for generating a ssh key
+1. Instructions for generating a ssh key <a href = "https://help.github.com/articles/generating-ssh-keys/"> here </a>
 2.

 2.